 The Johnson laboratory specializes in identifying the factors that control macroscopic behavior at the molecular level.
-They accomplish this by designing and building new types of hybrid instrumentation that integrate laser spectroscopy with cryogenic mass spectrometry.
+They accomplish this by designing and building new instruments that integrate laser spectroscopy with cryogenic mass spectrometry.

 William Jorgensen (Organic chemistry) (william.jorgensen@yale.edu)